Lowener Theory on Analytic Universal Covering Maps: Scope: Three Classes of Loewner Chains

-It should be noticed that in many books and papers each $f_t$ is assumed to be univalent on $\mathbb{D}$ in the definition of a Loewner chain, however we do not assume the univalence of each $f_t$.
-Without assuming the univalence Pommerenke (\cite{Pommerenke1965}) already proved that if $\{ f_t \}_{t \in I}$ is a normalized Loewner chain, then at almost every $t$ in the interior of $I$, $\{ f_t \}_{t \in I}$ satisfies a partial differential equation called the Loewner-Kufarev partial differential equation, which is a generalization of the original Loewner equation.
+In many texts and papers each $f_t$ is assumed univalent on $\mathbb{D}$ in the definition of a Loewner chain.
+We do not make this assumption.
+Without it, Pommerenke \cite{Pommerenke1965} showed that if $\{f_t\}_{t\in I}$ is a normalized Loewner chain, then for almost every $t$ in the interior of $I$ the family $\{f_t\}_{t\in I}$ satisfies the Loewner–Kufarev PDE, which generalizes the classical Loewner equation.